 This is one of the best spots in Beijing for jogging, with many options within the park.
 There are many walking paths, and a jogging path with lengths of 3k, 5k, and 10k.
 Length of run also depends on whether you are starting at the park or getting there from somewhere.
 There are restrooms and drinking fountains.

 The southern part of the park features the main Olympics sites, and trails around several lakes and ponds.
 It’s also near the Beijing International Convention Center.
 The northern part of the park is more forested, and is hillier, with a variety of running trails that are well signposted and feature distance markers.

 We’ve put together two routes here: One combines the best of the southern and northern parts of the park, incorporating two mountains, for an 11k loop.
 The other route focuses on main Olympic sites, which is clustered near 4th Ring Road, in the southern part of the park.
 This route includes the National Stadium, Olympic Village, and the China Science and Technology Museum.
-You can also do their marked paths
+You can also run on the marked paths/routes.